Q:

 A:

-In the field of chemistry, the strength of a basic substance is usually determined by its proton accepting ability (that is, hydrogen ion accepting ability).
-Aniline and ethylamine are two common amine compounds, which have some differences in acidity and basicity.
-Why is the problem that aniline is a weaker base than ethylamine?
-This article will analyze this problem in detail to help readers better understand the difference in basicity between these two compounds.
+In the field of chemistry, the strength of a basic chemical is usually determined by its proton accepting ability (that is, hydrogen ion accepting ability).
+In fact Aniline and ethylamine are two common amine compounds, which have some differences in acidity and basicity.
+Additionally Why is the issue that aniline is a weaker base than ethylamine?
+This article will examine this issue in detail to help readers better understand the difference in basicity between these two compounds.
+For example

 1. Aniline and ethylamine structure difference

-In acid-base reactions, the lone pair of electrons on the nitrogen atom is an important factor in determining its basicity.
-Due to the interference of the benzene ring, the availability of the lone pair electron of the nitrogen atom of aniline is limited and cannot be effectively combined with the proton.
-In contrast, the nitrogen atom lone pair electron of ethylamine is not disturbed by a similar electronic effect, so its lone pair electron is more active and can accept hydrogen ions more easily, thus showing a stronger basicity.
+In acid-base reactions, the lone pair of electrons on the nitrogen atom is an crucial factor in determining its basicity.
+Due to the interference of the benzene ring, the availability of the lone pair electron of the nitrogen atom of aniline is limited and is able tonot be efficiently combined with the proton.
+In contrast, the nitrogen atom lone pair electron of ethylamine isn't disturbed by a similar electronic effect, so its lone pair electron is greater active and is able to accept hydrogen ions greater easily, thus showing a stronger basicity.

-4. Conclusion: Aniline is indeed a weaker base
+4. summary: Aniline is indeed a weaker base than ethylamine

 Cancel submit